onqlavelabs/onqlave.docs/docs/guides/cli-guide/overview-cli.md

-At the moment there is only one way to use the CLI via the provided docker container.
+Currently, there is only one way to use the CLI.
+This is via the provided docker container.

 ## **Before you start**

-Make sure that you have <mark>[an executable docker](https://www.docker.com/)</mark> on your machine.
+Make sure that you have an <mark>[executable docker](https://www.docker.com/)</mark> on your machine.

-In addition, you can try to <mark>[get comfortable with docker](https://docs.docker.com/)</mark> before starting.
+In addition, you can try to get comfortable with docker before proceeding by reviewing <mark>[the docker documentation](https://docs.docker.com/)</mark>.

 ## **Get the container**